1. DEBT SOLUTIONS

 • Whether you have any other financial obligations, such as child support or alimony

 If you keep a monthly budget, you might be asked to share a copy of it with the credit counselor.
 The credit counselor may also ask for your permission to pull your credit reports.
 That typically means a “soft” credit pull, which doesn’t affect your credit score.
-If you’re asked about a credit check, be sure you understand whether it’s a hard pull (which will affect your score) or soft pull.
+If they ask you to authorize a credit check, be sure you understand whether it’s a hard pull (which will affect your score) or soft pull.

 You pay an initial set-up fee and monthly payments.
 During the plan period, the credit counseling agency collects “fair share” payments from the creditors per their agreements.
 Steer clear of agencies that have hidden fees, ask for “voluntary” contributions on top of the usual fees, charge for educational services, or ask for personal details before they fully explain their services.